portellam/libvirt-hooks/README.md

 ## About
 ### Description:
-Scripts (hooks) for Libvirt domains (virtual machines) which run in the background.
-Scripts which extend and enhance the functionality of a Libvirt domain.
+Install Libvirt hooks (scripts) which extend and enhance the functionality of Libvirt domains (virtual machines).
 See [Features](#features) for more information.

 #### Useful links
 * [About VFIO](https://www.kernel.org/doc/html/latest/driver-api/vfio.html)